folkehelseinstituttet/Fhi.Frontend.Style/CONTRIBUTING.md

 It is also a good idea to add a comment to an issue that you are working on to let everyone know.
 If you stop working on it, also please let us know.

+### Pull request guidelines for

+#### Feature branches

+  1. Create a new branch named either `feature/*`, `bugfix/*` or `hotfix/*`
+  2. Before pull request, remember to update `CHANGELOG.md` PS.If you are not releasing changes right away, add `Unreleased` instead of version number to `CHANGELOG.md`
+  3. Push feature branch, create pull request with a good name, and a comment if necessary
+  4. After approved review a maintainer will merge to `main`

+#### Release branches

+  1. Create a new branch named `release/x.x.x`
+  2. Change text `Unreleased` to `x.x.x` i `CHANGELOG.md`
+  3. Run `npm version [patch, minor, major]` to upgrade `package.json`
+  4. Push release branch and create pull request
+  5. After approved review a maintainer will merge to `main` (deploy)

+#### PS.
+If you want to test the package before creating pull request

+...you can do that in any app using this package, eg. in [https://github.com/folkehelseinstituttet/Fhi.Frontend.Demo](https://github.com/folkehelseinstituttet/Fhi.Frontend.Demo)

+- locally, in `[path to]/Fhi.Frontend.Style`, run: `npm pack`
+- locally, in `[path to]/Fhi.Frontend.Demo`, run: `npm install [path to]/Fhi.Frontend.Style/folkehelseinstituttet-style-[VERSION].tgz`

 ## License

 Fhi.Frontend.Style is under the [MIT license](https://github.com/folkehelseinstituttet/Fhi.Frontend.Style/blob/main/LICENSE).
 By contributing to Fhi.Frontend.Style, you assert that: